-“How do you think we will be if we say no to every bit of help along our way?” and we argued a while until Diarmuid agreed with me.
+“How do you think we will be if you say no to every bit of help along our way?” and we argued a while until Diarmuid agreed with me.

 Muadhán was strong as a bull and gentle as a kitten.
 He carried us through a river flowing too fast for our tired legs.
 He was a fisherman who could catch a salmon with a little berry and so in the evenings we would eat our fill of salmon sweetened by the berries they had eaten.
 At night we slept peacefully while he watched over us.
 But our rest was not to last long because one day as we were enjoying the sunshine on a hilltop Diarmuid spotted an army coming to shore from the direction of the Channel Islands.

 “What army is that” I said.

 “Army is not a name for them.
 Hirelings I would call them brought here by Fionnn Mac Cumhaill” said Diarmuid

 And I thought, Will the man never stop and I said.